Nabla symbol

 The nabla is a triangular symbol resembling an inverted Greek delta: $\nabla$ or ∇.
-The name comes, by reason of the symbol's shape, from the Hellenistic Greek word νάβλα for a Phoenician harp, and was suggested by the encyclopedist William Robertson Smith to Peter Guthrie Tait in correspondence.
+The name comes, by reason of the symbol's shape, from the Hellenistic Greek word νάβλα for a Phoenician harp, and was suggested by the encyclopedist William Robertson Smith in an 1870 letter to Peter Guthrie Tait.

 The nabla symbol is available in standard HTML as &nabla; and in LaTeX as \nabla.
 In Unicode, it is the character at code point U+2207, or 8711 in decimal notation, in the Mathematical Operators block.